tech-gian/School_Simulation_cpp/README.txt

 NOTES

 - Change student to junior/senior, different subclasses
+    - CHECK the maths (if attend and operate works fine)
+    - CHECK that pure virtual is fine (instead of just virtual)
-- Change Room so it is only for yard, stairs, corridor and if you need anything else
+- Change Room so it is only for yard, stairs, corridor and if you need anything else (done)

+- CHECK copy constructors